YuvalShaul/kubernetes/labs/k8s-VirtualBox/E-advanced-pod-allocation/19-scheduling/README.md

 - Look at the **select-pod.yaml** file from this lab:
 It uses nodeSelector to select a specific node.
-**Change the lable name and value to those you have configured to your node**.
+**Change the label name and value to those you have configured to your node**.
 - Create your pod by applying the file:
 **kubectl apply -f select-pod.yaml**
+- Make sure your pod is running in the correct node:
+**kubectl get pods -o wide**

+## Create a nodeName pod

+- Look at the **name-pod.yaml** file from this lab:
+It uses nodeName to directly select a specific node.
+**Change the node name to the corect name within your cluster**.
+- Create your pod by applying the file:
+**kubectl apply -f select-pod.yaml**
+- Make sure your pod is running in the correct node:
+**kubectl get pods -o wide**